 Kale seeds are small, dark and round.
 They are usually easy to distinguish in the midst of all the dried out seed casings and aphid corpses that will also be in residence at the bottom of the brown paper bag.

-You can also just dump them onto a white sheet and call seed cleaning a Family Night activity!
+- You can also just dump them onto a white sheet and pick out the seed from the chaff.
+This is a great project for homeschool or grandkids, by the way.

 A Special Note on Aphids